(does not include meals or airfare to Armenia)

-- Tuition for three undergraduate or graduate credits
+- Three undergraduate or graduate credits in SOC, ANTH, HIST or PSC

 - Airport transfers, round-trip, in Armenia

 - Local transportation and admission to museums and cultural events for weekday course field trips

 - Free internet access

 - Participants are responsible for transportation to and from Armenia, local transportation (not covered by class), passport/visa fees, individual sightseeing, incidental expenses and meals.